 Some examples of items that are eligible for zero VAT rating include wheelchairs, powerchairs, and mobility scooters, riser-recliner chairs, adjustable beds, toileting aids and incontinence products, hoists, chair or stair lifts for use with a wheelchair, computer software or hardware designed specifically for the disabled, and devices designed to help disabled people carry out everyday tasks.

-In addition, services like the installation and maintenance of disability equipment, alteration of equipment or appliances so they can be used by a disabled person, and home alterations such as adding ramps or lifts or making changes to doorways and bathrooms may be eligible for zero VAT rating.back to menu ↑
+Also, services like the installation and maintenance of disability equipment, alteration of equipment or appliances so a disabled person can use them, and home alterations such as adding ramps or lifts or making changes to doorways and bathrooms may be eligible for zero VAT rating.back to menu ↑

 How To Get VAT Relief When You Make A Purchase